MartinDrost/fundering/readme.md

 Authorization plays a huge part in most production applications and implementing it properly can come at the cost of readability and/or performance.
 You can implement the `IOnAuthorization` interface to utilize the `onAuthorization()` method in your `CrudService`.
 This method is triggered on every find query called through the `CrudService` and allows you to return a [MongoDB expression object](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#aggregation-expressions) to which the returned documents must comply.

 _Note: you can imbue the options object with user data to create rules based on context.
-This is elaborated upon in the [docs](TODO: Deliver url)._
+This is elaborated upon in the [wiki](https://github.com/MartinDrost/fundering/wiki/The-IQueryOptions-object)._

 ```Typescript
 class UsersService extends CrudService<IUser> implements IOnAuthorization {